gkdivya/ExtensivePython/7_Scopes_And_Closures/README.md

 # Closures:
-In python, nested functions able to access the variables in enclosing scope
+In python, nested functions able to access the variables only in enclosing scope

     def outerFunction(text):
         text = text